AdyRock/com.ady.button_plus/README.md

 4. Select a Configuration number to apply to the Display / button bar connector.
 5. The configuration is uploaded to the simulator, but you need to refresh the simulator to make it take affect.
 There is a button to the right of the Virtual Id to refresh the page.
 6. You should now see the information you selected in the configuration displayed on the button bar.
-7. You can click on the button displays in the simulator to toggle the capability in Homey.
+7. You can click on the buttons in the mini displays to toggle the capability in Homey.

-## SECURITY NOTE

-The app is currently using the Button+ MQTTT server, so any configured Homey data is made public, but only the parameters you add to an active configuration are published.
-In the proper release, the app will use a built n MQTT server, so no setup will be required.
-However, I can add settings to the app to allow an external MQTT server if feedback suggests it is required.
+The app has a built n MQTT broker, so no setup will be required for that.
+However, it is possible to add one or more external MQTT brokers in the app settings page.

-**All feedback welcome.**